hungvietdo/log-access-parser/README.md

 - Modify setFormat when needed (Detail Info can be found in: https://github.com/kassner/log-parser)

 ##### Multi processes
-- Take a look at multithreads.sh and multiprocess.php scripts
+- Take a look at multithreads.sh and multiprocess.php scripts.
+Current setup is `n=3` ~ 6 processes.
+- To run: `php multiprocess.php`

 ##### View current log
 - tail -f /tmp/loadtest-access-log.log